What does “tenshi” mean in Japanese?

 Definition and meaning of “tenshi”

-Let me start with the definition and meaning of “tenshi”.
+Let me start with the definition and meaning of tenshi.

-- tenshi – 天使 (てんし) : a noun meaning ‘angel’ in Japanese.
+- tenshi – 天使 (てんし) : a noun meaning an ‘angel’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-The definition and meaning are simple and clear, I think.
+The definition and meaning are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

 Tenshi in kanji

-- 天 : a kanji character often used to mean ‘sky’ or ‘heaven’ in Japanese.
-This kanji can also be found in other words like “tengoku“, “tensai“, and “tenki“.
+- 天 : a kanji character often used to mean ‘heaven’ or ‘sky’ in Japanese.

-- 使 : a kanji character used to mean ‘errand’, ‘messenger’, or ‘bearer’ in Japanese.
+- 使 : a kanji character used to mean an ‘errand’, ‘messenger’, or ‘bearer’ in Japanese.
+This kanji can also be found in other words like tsukau and tsukaeru.

-Example #1: how to say “angel” in Japanese
+How to say “angel” in Japanese

 boku wa yume de tenshi wo mi ta – 僕は夢で天使を見た (ぼくはゆめでてんしをみた)